Frozen Dark Chocolate Covered Banana Bites are one of my favorite guilt free frozen treats!

 - 1 cup peanut butter chips, chopped

-- In a small saucepan over low heat, combine chocolate chips and canola oil.
+- In a small saucepan over low heat, combine chocolate chips and coconut oil.
 Stir until completely melted and smooth.
 Remove from heat and let stand 15 minutes to cool.